privacore/helppages-findx/en/browser-plugins/index.md

 Now your have [changed the default search engine in Firefox](https://www.findx.com) to findx, and you can search by typing in the address bar and search field.

-## Private search add-on for Chrome
+## Private search engine plugin for Chrome
 Soon to be available

-## Private search add-on for Safari
+## Private search engine add-on for Safari
 In the roadmap